Skip to navigation

 A first offense has no mandatory minimum jail sentence.
 Second offenses carry a mandatory 10-day jails, and a third is a mandatory 60-day sentence.
 The availability of work release and in-home detention depends on a variety of factors.

 These types of charges can result in mandatory jail time and probation.
 The jail time will be dependent on the amount of prior DUI charges.
-Jail can also be on the table if there is an accident or high level of drugs in a defendant’s system.
-The court will also impose probation for these cases.
+An accident will also aggravate a DUI case.

 Probation will require a defendant to complete level 2 substance abuse treatment, MADD Victim Impact Panel, community service, and monitored sobriety.
 In some cases, it would be helpful to start level 2 classes in advance of resolution of the case.